Help for Victorian small business owners to start, operate and grow their business

 Small Business Mentoring Service

 Most business owners can benefit from helpful advice from other business owners and managers.
 Sign up for the Small Business Mentoring Service to meet with a mentor to discuss key issues in your business, including your business plan, business growth and marketing ideas.
-You can search the Find an Adviser tool for a mentor in your area.
+Business Victoria provides direct access to professional business advice.

 Mobile Business Centre